andreidiaconu/teamgotest/README.md

   - TODO: Make routing be "provided" instead of static.

 I did spend some time on design.
-I hope you like it.
+I hope you like it (I ran out of patience on the edit screen).